 Photographs of Yosemite in spring feature gushing waterfalls with rainbows in the spray and gleaming, white dogwood blossoms highlighted against dark tree trunks.

-You can explore and take photos if you want, but if you want to learn how to capture better images of Yosemite in spring, the Ansel Adams Gallery offers free camera walks several times a week.
+You can explore and take photos on your own, but if you want to learn how to capture better images of Yosemite in spring, the Ansel Adams Gallery offers free camera walks several times a week.

 Go for a Hike

 Backpacking is limited in spring, but you will find plenty of places for day hikes.

 Mirror Lake is more of a meadow most of the year, but it's water-filled in spring.
-Views of Half Dome reflected in it can be spectacular as you take a two-mile, reasonably flat hike around it.
+Views of Half Dome reflected in it can be spectacular as you take a two-mile, reasonably flat walk around it.
 To get there, take the Valley Shuttle bus to the Mirror Lake Trail stop.

 More good spring hikes are Vernal Falls Trail, Upper Yosemite Falls for vertigo-inducing but spectacular views, and the Valley Floor Loop for wildlife viewing.

 See a Moonbow

-A moonbow is like a rainbow, but it only happens in the bright light of a full moon.
+A moonbow is like a rainbow, but it happens in the bright light of a full moon.
 At Yosemite, the combination of mist from the waterfalls and the angle of the moon combine to create a moonbow only during the spring.
-You can use this guide to find out when it's predicted.

 Unfortunately, human eyes can't see its colors at night, but you may see a silvery glow in the mist.
 Although your eyes don't see much, a camera captures the scene in color.